meerk40t/meerk40t/README.md

 ### Moshiboard

-The support for old moshiboards makes meerk40t the only known software opensource software that controls moshiboards.
+The support for old moshiboards makes meerk40t the only known opensource software that controls moshiboards.

 ### GRBL